 Any pending customer deposit requirements will be cancelled or refunded upon income verification and energy assistance approval; please request that your EA representative send us official approval documentation to speed up the process.

-Under the eligibility requirements, customers at or below 60 percent of the state’s median income may qualify for WHEAP assistance.
-Energy assistance income guidelines for 2018-19 program year are as follows:
+Under the standard eligibility requirements, customers at or below 60 percent of the state’s median income may qualify for WHEAP assistance.
+Standard energy assistance income guidelines for 2020-21 program year are as follows:

 Three Month Household Income